frowland12/Report-1/README.md

 ## Interpretation of the results

 In this regression $$\beta_0$$ means that when all the independent variables are $$0$$ (age, traveltime, studytime, freetime and abscences), the value of $$G3$$ will be $$18.8248$$. $$\beta_1$$ means that if a student is aged with one additional year, the score of $$G3$$ will change $$-0.6126$$, mantaining all the anothers independent variables constants. $$\beta_2$$ means that if a student has an additional minute in his travel from home to school, the score of $$G3$$ will change $$-0.6138$$, mantaining all the anothers independent variables constants.
 The standard errors are relatively low, therefore the estimations of $$\beta$$ are relatively confident (the highest value is the standar error of $$\beta_0$$).
-The aforementioned will impact directly in t-stattistics because lower standard errors will cause higher t-stattics, therefore are significatively different to 0.
+The aforementioned will impact directly in t-statistics because lower standard errors will cause higher t-statistics, therefore are significatively different to 0.
 This will lead to lower p-values ($$p<0.05$$), so the estimation of coefficients are statisticaly significatives.
 Finally, $$R^2$$ is the percentage of variability of dependent variable that could be explained by the independent variables.
 In this case I have a $$R^2=0.0532$$ , therefore a $$5.32$$\% of dependent variable could be explained with this fit, which is a bit low.

 ## Challenges and interesting observations